viorik/ELSDc/README.md

 Compilation
 -----------

-Modify in `Makefile` the path to liblapack if needed, and compile by typing `make` in the command line.
+You may need to modify the file `Makefile` in the diretory `src` to include the path to liblapack.
+Then, you can compile by typing `make` in the command line.
 This produces the executable called `elsdc`.

 Execution